objcio/articles/2014-10-10-receipt-validation.md

 }
 ```

-But if you target OS X 10.6, the `appStoreReceiptURL` selector is not available.
-Therefore, you have to manually build the URL to the receipt:
+But if you target OS X 10.6, the `appStoreReceiptURL` selector is not available, and you have to manually build the URL to the receipt:

 ```
 // OS X 10.6 and later